Men’s Sheds (or Sheds) are similar to garden sheds – a place to pursue

 things for schools, libraries and individuals in need.
 Activities in Sheds vary greatly,

-but you can usually find woodworking, metalworking, repairing and restoring,
+you can usually find woodworking, metalworking, repairing and restoring,

 attract older men, but many have younger members and women too.
-Whatever

 the activity, the essence of a Shed is not a building, but the connections and